skyish242/Plogathon/plog-classification-service/README.md

 The combined dataset is available for download [here](https://gla-my.sharepoint.com/:u:/g/personal/2837303a_student_gla_ac_uk/Ed0pU32-uYNKuzjscVhZlPUBdGtgnoB8dJU5axo5vC_xiw?e=SqkfpJ) (password: `plogathon-2024`).

 ### Object Material Type (OMT) Classifier
-The OMT classification model is built on Google's [MobileNetV3](https://blog.research.google/2019/11/introducing-next-generation-on-device.html) model, which is trained on the MobileNetV3 dataset, which consists of 1.4 million images, and capable of classifying more than 1000 object types.
+The OMT classification model is built on Google's [MobileNetV3](https://blog.research.google/2019/11/introducing-next-generation-on-device.html) model, which is trained on the ImageNet dataset, which consists of 1.4 million images, and capable of classifying more than 1000 object types.
 The MobileNetV3 model is optimised for computer vision applications in resource-constrained environments and boasts better performance, when compared to state-of-the-art models such as MnasNet and ProxylessNet.

 ![MobileNetV3 Performance](docs/mobilenet-performance.png)
 *Source: Google MobileNetV3 [(Howard et. al., 2019)](https://arxiv.org/pdf/1905.02244.pdf)*